Black Canadians in New Brunswick: History

+New Brunswick established racially segregated schools throughout the 19th century.
+In 1883, the University of New Brunswick enrolled its first black student, Arthur St. George Richardson.
+The first black woman enrolled in the university, Mary Matilda Winslow, was enrolled in 1901.

 The first human rights protest in New Brunswick occurred in 1916, when most of Saint John's Black community took part in protests over the showing of the controversial American movie The Birth of a Nation.
 The spiritual heart of Saint John's Black community was the St. Philips African Methodist Episcopalian Church, which was demolished in 1942.

-In 1935, Eldridge "Gus" Eatman, a black man from Saint John tried to raise an Ethiopian Foreign Legion to fight for Ethiopia, which was threatened with an invasion by Italy.
+In 1935, Eldridge "Gus" Eatman, a black sprinter and World War I soldier from Saint John tried to raise an Ethiopian Foreign Legion to fight for Ethiopia, which was threatened with an invasion by Italy.
 Eatman's call to defend Ethiopia drew an enthusiastic response to defend what the black lawyer Joseph Spencer-Pitt called "the last sovereign state belonging to the coloured race".
 However, it appears that no volunteers actually reached Ethiopia.

 Since the immigration reforms of the 1970s, the province's multi-generational Black community has been joined by immigrants from the Caribbean and Africa.
 Some of the larger groups include Jamaicans, people from Democratic Republic of the Congo, Haitians, and Nigerians.
 Meanwhile, many from New Brunswick's long established Black communities have moved out of the province.
 Bangor, Maine's lumber industry in particular attracted Black people from New Brunswick for decades.
 They formed a sizeable community on the town's west end throughout the 1900s.

 The term Africadia was coined by George Elliott Clarke in the 1990s to refer to the combined group identity of African Canadian communities from Nova Scotia and New Brunswick.

+New Brunswick Association for the Advancement of Colored People

+The New Brunswick Association for the Advancement of Colored People (NBAACP) was established in 1959, which followed the Saint John Association for the Advancement of Colored People (SJAACP), which was founded in September 1949.
+One of the founding members was Frederick Hodges, who held the distinction of being the New Brunswick Federation of Labor's first black officer and the Saint John City Council's first visible minority.

+In May 1964, Joseph Drummond, who served as the NBAACP vice president, organized a sit-in at a local barber shop along with two other members, in order to protest against the refusal of service towards colored people in Saint John's barber shops.
+Additionally, they sought to address the difficulties faced by people of color in achieving fair housing and employment opportunities.